Updated on: September 26, 2024

 Mobile Malware

-However, Android devices can get infected with ransomware, spyware, trojans, and a variety of dangerous malware files.
+Android devices are in danger of getting infected with ransomware, spyware, trojans, and a variety of dangerous malware files.
 In fact, the supposedly secure Google Play Store is one of the most common sources of Android-based malware.
+Luckily, there are some great Android security apps that can analyze all of the apps and files on your device to determine if you have malware running.

 Privacy-Invading Apps & Fleeceware